50th Reunion Graduation March

 University Commencement is held on Wednesday of graduation week.
 It is the Columbia-wide ceremony in which degrees are officially conferred.
 All of the University’s schools participate in this event.
 The Commencement speaker is traditionally the president of the University.
 Separately from Commencement, individual diploma ceremonies take place in each of the colleges and graduate and professional schools.
 The Law School's Graduation ceremony recognizes candidates for the degrees of Juris Doctor, Master of Laws, and Doctor of Juridical Science.
 Here, our degree candidates are presented individually, by name, by the Dean of Columbia School.
 Law degree candidates who are receiving top prizes are also recognized, and the Willis L.M.
 Reese Prize for Excellence in Teaching is awarded to a member of our faculty.

 What happens at Graduation?

 What do alumni wear to march in the Graduation Procession?

 Academic regalia will be provided, though MUST be ordered in advance.
-The deadline for ordering regalia is Tuesday, March 20, 2018.
-Gentleman may choose to wear a jacket and tie under their robes, however should note that jackets are not required.
+The deadline for ordering regalia is Friday, March 22, 2019.
+Gentleman may choose to wear a jacket and tie under their robes, however, should note that jackets are not required.
 Ladies often choose summer suits, dresses or slacks.
-Since participants and guests will be outside for part of the time, attire should alignweather conditions.
+Since participants and guests will be outside for part of the time, attire should align with the weather conditions.

 I am a college professor but not at Columbia.
 May I wear my academic robes of the institution where I teach?